sivy/monkinetic-2020-content/posts/2003-08-20-the-world-as-a-blog.md

-Slug: the-world-as-a-blog
+date: 2003-08-20
-Date: 2003-08-20
+slug: the-world-as-a-blog
-Title: The World As A Blog
+title: The World As A Blog
-layout: post
+---

-<a href="http://brainoff.com/geoblog/" title="I&#39;ve Blogged The World Over...">Watch the world blog</a> in real-time... very cool!
+[Watch the world blog](http://brainoff.com/geoblog/ "I've Blogged The World Over...") in real-time... very cool!